peteroupc/peteroupc.github.io/morealg.md

 <a id=Ratio_of_Uniforms></a>
 ### Ratio of Uniforms

 The Cauchy sampler given earlier demonstrates the _ratio-of-uniforms_ technique for sampling a distribution (Kinderman and Monahan 1977\)[^35].
-It involves transforming the distribution's density function (PDF) into a compact shape.
+It involves transforming the distribution's probability density function (PDF) into a compact shape.
 The ratio-of-uniforms method appears here in the appendix, particularly since it can involve calculating upper and lower bounds of transcendental functions which, while it's possible to achieve in rational arithmetic (Daumas et al., 2007\)[^36], is less elegant than, say, the normal distribution sampler by Karney (2014\)[^37], which doesn't require calculating logarithms or other transcendental functions.

 This algorithm works for any univariate (one-variable) distribution as long as&mdash;

-- _PDF_(_x_) (either the distribution's PDF or a function proportional to the PDF) is continuous almost everywhere, and
+- _PDF_(_x_) (either the distribution's PDF or a function proportional to the PDF) is continuous "almost everywhere", and
 - either&mdash;
     - the distribution's ratio-of-uniforms shape (the transformed PDF) is covered entirely by the rectangle [0, ceil(_d1_)]&times;[0, ceil(_d2_)], where _d1_ is not less than the highest value of _x_\*sqrt(_PDF_(_x_)) anywhere, and _d2_ is not less than the highest value of sqrt(_PDF_(_x_)) anywhere, or
     - half of that shape is covered this way and the shape is symmetric about the _v_-axis.